 On top of learning martial arts, at Dallas Capoeira, kids learn Portuguese through music and studying the origins of martial arts in Brazil.
 Children will also learn acrobatics with handstands, cartwheels and back handsprings, and of course, they will pick up self defense tactics.

-Cost: For ages 3 and up, an intro program is $20 per individual or $25 for the whole family; monthly tuition begins at $129 (depends on the program)
+Cost: For ages 3 and up, an intro program is $20 per individual; monthly tuition begins at $129 (and depends on the program)

 This family-based school has students use their martial arts skills as a way to gain confidence and self love.
 Korean Tiger Martial Arts has four masters, unlike others who might only have one, to ensure kiddos master their moves.
 In addition to classes, the school has an afterschool program as well as sparring and demonstration teams, which do cost extra.
 If competitions interest your child, join the team to travel to regionally and nationally (tryouts are required).

-Cost: Little tiger classes for ages 5–6, $119 a month for six months, $99 a month for a year or $79 a month for three years; kids’ classes for ages 7–12, $129 a month for six months, $109 a month for a year or $89 a month for three years; classes for ages 13 and up, $119 a month for six months, $99 a month for a year or $79 a month for three years.
+Cost: Little tiger classes for ages 5–6, $119 a month for six months, $99 a month for a year or $79 a month for three years; kids’ classes for ages 7–12, $129 a month for six months, $109 a month for a year or $89 a month for three years; classes for ages 13 and up, $119 a month for six months, $99 a month for a year or $79 a month for three years; and sparring class for ages 5–12, call for price details

 When: Class times vary by belt, but every student will attend three classes; open classes for little tigers and kids are Monday and Wednesday from 8–8:45pm; open classes for 13 and up are Tuesday and Thursday from 8–8:45pm